New York Earned Sick Time Act has costly penalties

-Businesses who have employees in New York and many of the surrounding cities and states may have to comply with conflicting ordinances defining Sick leave accrual and usage laws.
+Businesses who have employees in New York have to comply with multiple employment benefit laws, and will soon have to comply with the New York FMLA law.
 Additionally, these businesses have to also comply with Federal Overtime Laws, the Family Leave Medical Act and any other national or local laws that are enacted.
 SwipeClock provides a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.
 Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according the state and city laws.
 Additionally, with geo-timekeeping clocks, businesses can effortlessly track time worked in specific cities to ensure compliance.

 SwipeClock is a leading provider of cloud-based integrated workforce management solutions that include automated time and attendance, advanced scheduling, and leave management capabilities.
 The company’s products, including TimeWorks Plus, Time Simplicity, and Workforce Management Clock enable employers to manage their most important and expensive asset-employees-by transforming labor from a cost of doing business to a competitive advantage.
 SwipeClock’s workforce management solutions are sold through over 850 partners that empower more than 26,000 businesses to lower labor costs, comply with regulatory mandates, and maximize their profits.
 For more information, please visit www.swipeclock.com.